Skip to content

 More payouts

 With ransomware attacks increasing, payouts from cyber insurance have also increased.
-Cases and extortion demands were up 400% in the past year, and cyber insurance payouts are now at the break-even point of 70%.
+Extortion demands were an average of $5.3 million year last year.
+And cyber insurance payouts were at around $365,000, while losses grow.
 The profitability for the industry at its current coverage costs and levels has dwindled.

 Cyber insurance market size

-Right now, it is estimated that the cyber insurance market will grow an average of 21 percent annually worldwide through 2025.
+Right now, it is estimated that the cyber insurance market will grow to $90 billion by 2033, from $16.66 billion in 2023.
 If ransomware attacks continue to set records, it would not be surprising to see the industry grow even faster.

 Coverage and price changes

-To meet demand and try to stay profitable, companies raised cyber insurance prices between 10 and 30 percent at the end of 2020.
+To meet demand and try to stay profitable, companies will raise cyber insurance prices in 2024 based on increase risk from attacks.
 Coverage is now often sold as a standalone instead of bundled in with other services.
 Plus, insurance companies are lowering the coverage limits depending on the industry, including healthcare and education.

 Insurance cost changes